hallvardnmbu/docker/torrenting/README.md

 - Active NordVPN subscription
 - Docker and Docker Compose
+- E:\ drive available for downloads

 ## Setup

 1. Download NordVPN OpenVPN configuration from your account dashboard
 2. Place the .ovpn file at `data/vpn/nordvpn.ovpn`
-3. Run `doc vpn-setup` to configure your NordVPN credentials interactively
+3. Run `doc setup` to configure your NordVPN credentials and qBittorrent password

 Note: Use NordVPN service credentials, not your account login.